Vere (1811 ship)

-The barque Vere was launched in Chester in 1811 as a West Indiaman.
-She also traded with Africa and Canada.
-She was last listed in 1842.
+The barque Vere was launched in Chester, England, in 1811 as a West Indiaman.
+She later traded with Africa and Canada.
+She was last listed in 1842 as she grounded and was condemned in early 1843.

 Career

 Vere first appeared in Lloyd's Register (LR) in 1811.

+On 26 September 1820, Vere, Allen, master, was arriving at Liverpool from Jamaica when she ran ashore on the bank near the Duke's Dock.
+She was got off the next day after she had discharged part of her cargo, and was brought into the dock.

+On 25 October 1824, Vere, Robert Allen, master, imported merchandise with an invoice value of £2115 8s 4d to the port of Freetown, Sierra Leone.

-Vere, Hemmingway, master, arrived at San Fernando do Po on 24 August from Bonny.
+Vere, Hemmingway, master, arrived at Fernando Po on 24 August 1831 from Bonny.
 She sailed from there on 5 September and arrived back at Liverpool around 24 November.
-Coming into San Fernando do Po she struck several times on the bar and was leaky when she left.
+Coming into Fernando Po she struck several times on the bar and was leaky when she left.

 On 27 October 1840 Vere ran aground on Hamilton's Bank, in the Solent.
 She was on a voyage from Quebec City to Portsmouth, Hampshire.
 She had to be lightened to be gotten off.

 Fate

-On 29 March 1843 in a heavy snowstorm, Vere ran aground on Herd Harbour Point, Campbell's Islands, New Brunswick, British North America.
-She was refloated but consequently had to be beached on Sandy Island, where she was condemned.
+On 29 March 1843, in a heavy snowstorm, Vere ran aground on Herd Harbour Point, Campbell's Islands, New Brunswick.
+She was refloated but subsequently had to be beached on Sandy Island, where she was condemned.
 She was on a voyage from Poole, Dorset to Saint John, New Brunswick.
+Her crew were saved.